open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-xml-http-request/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-**Note: This is an experimental package under active development.
+**Note: This is an experimental package.
 New releases may include breaking changes.**

-This module provides auto instrumentation for web using XMLHttpRequest .
+This module provides auto instrumentation for web using XMLHttpRequest.

 ## Installation